angerhang/angerhang.github.io/_posts/2022-11-10-why_human_activity_recognition_is_far_from_solved.md

 # Conclusion
-In summary, the wearables field is rapidly growing, as exemplified by the recent launche of the Apple Watch ultra, which even incorporates a temperature sensor into its design.
+In summary, the wearables field is rapidly growing, as exemplified by the recent launch of the Apple Watch ultra, which even incorporates a temperature sensor into its design.
 Maybe more data modality will enhance the applicability of wearables for HAR in the future.
 There is still a lot of work to be done around the hardware before we can move towards a more unifying data storage and analytics standardisation.
 Equally importantly, we need to develop novel methods to understand the buried information and then potentially translate the information into more actionable insights.